sachin-duhan/socket-programming-using-c/README.md

 - The connect() system call connects the socket referred to by the file descriptor sockfd to the address specified by addr.
 Server’s address and port is specified in addr.

-the above content is taken from - [geeksforgeesks!](https://www.geeksforgeeks.org/socket-programming-cc/).

 ~~~
 AUTHOR - SACHIN DUHAN
 INSITITUE - DELHI TECHNOLOGICAL UNIVERISITY